Pamphlet: Purpose

 A 1918 Finnish propaganda pamphlet signed by General Mannerheim circulated by the Whites urging the Reds to surrender during the Finnish Civil War.
 To the residents and troops of Tampere!
 Resistance is hopeless.
 Raise the white flag and surrender.
 The blood of the citizen has been shed enough.
 We will not kill like the Reds kill their prisoners.
 Send your representative with a white flag.

 Pamphlets can contain anything from information on kitchen appliances to medical information and religious treatises.
 Pamphlets are very important in marketing because they are cheap to produce and can be distributed easily to customers.
 Pamphlets have also long been an important tool of political protest and political campaigning for similar reasons.

 A pamphleteer is a historical term for someone who produces or distributes pamphlets, especially for a political cause.

 Collectibility

 Pamphlets are prized by many book collectors and collectors of ephemera, particularly for the wide array of political and religious perspectives given voice by the format's ease of production.
 Substantial accumulations have been amassed and transferred to ownership of academic research libraries around the world:

 particularly comprehensive collections of American political pamphlets are housed at New York Public Library, the Tamiment Library of New York University, and the Jo Labadie collection at the University of Michigan.

 Commercial uses

 The pamphlet has been widely adopted in commerce, particularly as a format for marketing communications.
-There are numerous purposes for pamphlets, such as product descriptions or instructions, corporate information, events promotions or tourism guides and they are often used in the same way as leaflets or brochures.
+There are numerous purposes for pamphlets, such as product descriptions or instructions, corporate information, event promotions or tourism guides and they are often used in the same way as leaflets or brochures.